Green Lantern: The Animated Series: Critical reception

-Green Lantern, since its first showing at the 2011 Comic Con, has received positive reviews.
-Chris Sims of ComicsAlliance commented that he'd never been a huge fan of Green Lantern, but rather of DC Animated Universe creator Bruce Timm, and when he heard that Timm was producing the series he began looking forward to it, saying that the one-hour premiere "does it right."
-Tony Guerrero of Comic Vine said it was "a good first episode and definitely worth checking out."
-Brian Lowry of Variety praised the animation style, saying that "Warner Bros. has gone full bore into the CGI dimension with a bold, sleek design that more than anything resembles The Incredibles."
+Green Lantern: The Animated Series, since its first showing at the 2011 Comic Con, has received positive reviews.
+Chris Sims of ComicsAlliance commented that he'd never been a huge fan of Green Lantern, but rather of DC Animated Universe creator Bruce Timm, and when he heard that Timm was producing the series he began looking forward to it, saying that the one-hour premiere "does it right".
+Tony Guerrero of Comic Vine said it was "a good first episode and definitely worth checking out".
+Brian Lowry of Variety praised the animation style, saying that "Warner Bros. has gone full bore into the CGI dimension with a bold, sleek design that more than anything resembles The Incredibles".

 Awards and nominations

 Home media

 The series was released on DVD in two volumes by Warner Bros.
 Home Entertainment.
 The first volume was released on August 28, 2012 and the second volume was released on June 25, 2013.
 The entire series was released in a Blu-ray set on March 14, 2014, from Warner Archive.